ec-jrc/lisflood-lisvap/4_LISVAP_run/index.md

 ## Running LISVAP

-There is no difference in running LISVAP in a Docker container or directly by source code.
-You need to prepare your XML settings file and pass it as an argument.
+There is no difference between running LISVAP in a Docker container, as an installed python module, or using the source code.
+In each case, you'll need to prepare your XML settings file and pass it to LISVAP as an argument.

-You find the description of the settings file together with the link to the template in [LISVAP Settings file](/lisflood-lisvap/3_2_LISVAP_settingsfile/).
+You can find the description of the settings file together with the link to the template in [LISVAP Settings file](/lisflood-lisvap/3_2_LISVAP_settingsfile/).

-In the following a description how to run LISVAP, presuming you have prepared you own base maps, meteorological input and the settings file.
+This page provides the instructions to run LISVAP, presuming that you have prepared your own base maps, the meteorological input and settings files.
-In order to help you get started we have prepared [two case studies](https://ec-jrc.github.io/lisflood-lisvap/6_LISVAP_tests/) that you can try out after familiarizing first with this section.
+In order to help you to get started we have prepared [two case studies](https://ec-jrc.github.io/lisflood-lisvap/6_LISVAP_tests/) that you can try out after reading this page.

 ### ... in a Docker container

-For Docker, first thing is to map folders using volumes as in the table below.
+In order to run LISVAP using a Docker container, you need to map the folders using volumes as in the table below.
 Those paths are configured in the XML settings file that you submit to LISVAP.

    **Table:** *Mapping volumes to run LISVAP in Docker*